Istrian Food Experiences Not To Be Missed

 Istrian Food – Nadeva

-The best place to eat Nadeva and a stack more Istrian dishes are at Humska Konoba, a tavern in “The Worlds Smallest Town – Hum.
-We sat for two hours overlooking the vineyards and olive groves, eating, drinking, and chatting.
+The best place to eat Nadeva and a stack more Istrian dishes is at Humska Konoba, a tavern in “The World’s Smallest Town – Hum.
+We sat for two hours, overlooking the vineyards and olive groves, eating, drinking, and chatting.
 My suggestion is to plan your arrival at Hum around 10 am, wander the streets, and be seated before the crowds arrive.
 You’ll want to claim your table overlooking the delights below.

 Istrian Pasta – Pljukanci

-Several homemade made pasta options you have to try in Istria – but of all of the Istrian pasta, my favorite is pljukanci.
+There are several homemade pasta options you have to try in Istria – but of all of the Istrian pasta, my favorite is pljukanci.

-Pljukanci are hand-rolled, somewhat chewy, and just the thing for soaking up all kinds of pasta sauces.
-The pasta dough is just flour and water, and they kind of look a bit like string beans.
+Pljukanci is hand-rolled, somewhat chewy, and just the thing for soaking up all kinds of pasta sauces.
+The pasta dough is just flour and water, and they look a bit like string beans.

 I ate pljukanci several times during the week; you can find it served at all traditional restaurants.
 My suggestion is to try it with boškarin (Istrian ox) – the meaty-saucy goodness is a match made in heaven.